 22.1 (total points for grades received)/ 6 (number of classes) = 3.68

-These tables outline how numeric and letter grades in AP, Honors, and standard-level classes are converted into overall grades on a 5.0 GPA scale:
+Take a look at these tables to see how numeric and letter grades in AP, Honors, and standard-level classes are converted into overall grades on a 5.0 GPA scale.
+Here is a standard weighted GPA scale:

 Similar to calculating an unweighted GPA, use the tables provided to assign numbers to your grades in AP and Honors classes and add them together to create a total.
 Then, divide the total by the number of grades you have for the courses you took, and you have your weighted GPA.